nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <b>Preconditions: Revenue exists in revenue list.</b>

-<b>Guarantees: Revenue specified by user deleted upon marking the appointment as undone.</b>
+<b>Guarantees: Revenue that was generated by the appointment specified is deleted upon marking the appointment as not done.</b>

 <b>MSS</b>
-1. User <ins>mark appointment as done(UC019)</ins>.
+1. User <ins>marks the appointment as not done(UC005)</ins>.
-2. Homerce remove the revenue generated from appointment to the revenue list.
+2. Homerce removes the revenue that was generated by the appointment from the revenue list.
 3. Homerce displays a successful message.
 Use case ends.